rovaughn/platform-docs/platform/manual/cluster/pro-tier/create.rst

 Creating the cluster
 ^^^^^^^^^^^^^^^^^^^^
-After you get the ``infra code`` from the above step, run the following hasura CLI command:
+After you get the ``infra code`` from the above step, run the following Hasura CLI command:

 .. code-block:: bash